I will bet that Caramelized Banana Sticky Rice with a sweet coconut milk sauce is the dessert you didn't know you wanted!

-I will bet that Caramelized Banana Sticky Rice with a sweet coconut milk sauce is the dessert you didn't know you wanted!
 I remember when I was traveling to Singapore and had the best banana wrapped in a sticky rice leaf sold at a local market.
 I want to recreate something similar with this recipe.

 I couldn't stop thinking about how delicious this banana sticky rice was and how I could make it even better - this is how caramelized banana sticky rice was born!